 The pH Scale

 The pH scale ranges from 0 to 14 and is used to identify whether a substance is acidic or alkaline in nature.
 Acidic substances have a low pH, whereas alkaline substances have a high pH.
-Neutral pH is 7.
+The neutral pH is 7.

 When food is broken down completely in an external environment, think back to general chemistry class and experiments using a bomb calorimeter, the resulting ash can either be acidic or alkaline.
 As we discussed above, foods that have more amino acids (think meats and beans) and phosphate and sulfur will have more acidic ash when broken down completely.